yazanabdulhafez/reading-notes/read16.md

 ## Method Security

-Spring Security offers support for applying access rules to Java method executions.
+* Spring Security offers support for applying access rules to Java method executions.

-* There are other annotations that you can use on methods to enforce security constraints, notably @PreAuthorize and @PostAuthorize
+* There are other annotations to enforce security constraints:

+1. notably @PreAuthorize
+2. @PostAuthorize

 ## Working with Threads

-Spring Security is fundamentally thread-bound, because it needs to make the current authenticated principal available to a wide variety of downstream consumers.
+Spring Security is fundamentally thread-bounddue to it needs to make the current authenticated principal available to a wide variety of downstream consumers.

 ### Processing Secure Methods Asynchronously